Kaldarreh-ye Olya

-Kaldarreh-ye Olya (كلدره عليا, also Romanized as Kaldarreh-ye ‘Olyā; also known as Gol Darreh and Kaldarreh) is a village in Reza Mahalleh Rural District, in the Central District of Rudsar County, Gilan Province, Iran.
-At the 2006 census, its population was 681, in 202 families.
+Kaldarreh-ye Olya (كلدره عليا) (Note: Also romanized as Kaldarreh-ye ‘Olyā; also known as Gol Darreh and Kaldarreh) a village in Reza Mahalleh Rural District of the Central District in Rudsar County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 681 in 202 households.
+The following census in 2011 counted 703 people in 223 households.
+The 2016 census measured the population of the village as 729 people in 245 households.